Cinnamon Pears – Zimtbirnen

 Cinnamon Pears with cranberries are a typical German side dish for poultry or venison.
 You have two choices.
 You can buy a can of pear halves and fill them with canned jellied cranberry sauce or you go The Oma Way and make the pears from scratch.
 If you are short of time or fresh ingredients, you can combine canned pears with homemade cranberries or vice versa.
-Either way, the taste delicious.
+Either way, they taste delicious.

 Ingredients for Cinnamon Pears: